udberg/Dr-Robot/README.md

 ### 🛠 Installing <a name = "installing"></a>

 - Clone by running the following command;

 - 'git clone https://github.com/udberg/DrRobot.git'

 - 'cd DrRobot'

 - Unpack (if downloaded);

 - If you dont have a Twitter API Keys, you will need to apply for a Twitter Developer: https://developer.twitter.com/en

 - run 'bundle install' before running the app

-- in your terminal, go to the bin folder and run 'ruby bin/main.rb';
+- in your terminal, go to the bin folder and run 'ruby bin/main.rb'

+- Navigate as much as you'd love to.

 Command list: